rudderlabs/rudderstack-docs/destinations/appcenter.md

 implementation 'com.google.code.gson:gson:2.8.6'
 ```

-- also add the App center `analytics` depedencies to your `app/build.gradle` as shown below:
+- Also add the App Center `analytics` depedencies to your `app/build.gradle` as shown below:

 ```text
 def appCenterSdkVersion = '4.1.0'